Efficient separate quantification of state preparation errors and measurement errors on quantum computers and their

 \section{comparison between two mitigation schemes}

-In current standard practice on superconducting qubits, readout mitigation is carried out first by measuring the mitigation assignment matrix $A_{\rm SPAM}$ obtained by measuring the distribution in the computational basis when states are prepared in all different computational states.
+In the current standard practice on superconducting qubits, readout mitigation is carried out first by measuring the mitigation assignment matrix $A_{\rm SPAM}$ obtained by measuring the distribution in the computational basis when states are prepared in all different computational states.
 Then, the inverse of the assignment matrix is applied to the actual measurement distribution.
-However, the preparation of computational states incurs errors, and these are not separately characterized and are thus lumped together in the mitigation matrix.
-We call this the standard readout mitigation (SRM) and refer to ours as state preparation and readout mitigation (SPRM).
+However, as mentioned before, the preparation of computational states incurs errors, and these are not separately characterized and are thus lumped together in the readout mitigation matrix.
+We call this combined mitigation (CM) and refer to ours as separate state preparation and readout mitigation (SM).